Update: Pregnant Teacher Missing in Maryland Found Dead, Boyfriend Arrested

 Authorities say that 31-year-old Laura Elizabeth Wallen, who is four months pregnant, last contacted family members by text message on Monday.

-Police have not revealed the context of the text message, but indicated that it was troubling enough to signal to the family that they needed to contact the authorities.
+According to CBS News, police have yet to reveal the context of the text message, but indicated it was troubling enough to signal to the family that they needed to contact the authorities.

 Friends and family say that the teacher was excited about her pregnancy and never gave signs that anything was wrong.